muratkeremozcan/jtw-training/README.md

      '$2a$10$1KSDN7SET1xEtqAC1rJCjuftf1x5gUrF7wD5NksdYlFsNyM3m9NSi' } ]
 ```

 Sanity test the rest of the `test.rest` file top to bottom.
+You may need vscode REST Client extension.

 `npm i` in the front-end folder, then start the front-end  app (under frontend folder, runs on port 3000);
 ```bash